Programming MS-DOS with Power

 ) will always have a date of when created/last modified next to it.

-The image denotes that this item has been a new item for about a month but is not as new as other items might be with the above image.
+The image denotes that this item has been a new item, but is not as new as other items might be with the above image.

 The image denotes that this item has been updated.
 The date after the link denotes when.